 More popular by the name ‘Big Momo’, this is Tibetan Momo

-Tibetan Refugee Camps in Pokhara are the settlements of Tibetan refugees who fled to Nepal after the Chinese takeover.
+Tibetan Refugee Camps are the settlements of Tibetan refugees who fled to Nepal after the Chinese takeover.
 Three camps concurrently is a Tibetan colony only a few meters away from Davi’s Fall.
 Authentic Tibetan food (various kinds of Momo, Laphing, and my favourite Tibetan Salt Tea) and Tibetan handicrafts are sold by the inhabitants near Shree Gaden Dhargay Ling Monastery.

 A Tibetan woman offered me to buy traditional Tibetan clothes.
 I said, ‘ I will, but only when I get to Tibet!’